HannahGreenwell/project2/README.md

 ### To Do
 - Handle games where a player leaves before it's finished
-- Add functionality to the gallery that shows details of the game/drawing
+- Show a drawing's details in the gallery
+- Allow users to add their own words
 - TESTING!